tlserver/flutter_map_location_marker/README.md

 *A*: No, you should not get these streams from a CurrentLocationLayer widget.
 Instead, create you own streams with the the same types and also pass it to all the widgets which need them.
 CurrentLocationLayer doesn't own the streams; it just listens to them.
-You can use any implementation of position and heading streams, as long as the stream types are Stream<Position> and Stream<double>, respectively.
+You can use any implementation of position and heading streams, as long as the stream types are Stream&lt;Position&gt; and Stream&lt;double&gt;, respectively.
 You may see [this example](https://github.com/tlserver/flutter_map_location_marker/blob/master/example/lib/page/default_stream_example.dart) to know about how to do this.